Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Experiments

-\paragraph{Experimental Design and Baselines.} We conduct experiments with 1000 random validation samples.\footnote{Due to the expensive nature of \search{}, we experiment with a random subset of the validation set.} \search{} uses the following hyperparameters.
-We set the number of initial document sentences ($k$) to $4$, the maximum queue size ($Q$) to $20$, maximum height of the trees ($H$) to $2$ and the decoding strategy in each module to beam search with beam size of $5$.
+\textbf{Experimental Design.} We conduct experiments with 1000 random validation samples.\footnote{Due to the expensive nature of \search{}, we experiment with a random subset of the validation set.} We set the number of initial document sentences ($k$) to $4$, the maximum queue size ($Q$) to $20$, maximum height of the trees ($H$) to $2$ and the decoding strategy for each module to beam search with beam size of $5$.
 Our choice of hypeparameters is based on a comprehensive study of the trade-off between ROUGE scores and average search time, as presented in Appendix \ref{sec:search_hyperparams}.
-Since \search{} is an oracle setup, we consider the following extractive and abstractive baselines that also take the gold summaries into account:
+As baselines, we consider the following extractive and abstractive oracles.
+(1) \textbf{Random SP.} For each summary sentence in the gold summary, we randomly sample a tree structure (from those obtained through \search{}) and execute it with randomly chosen leaf nodes from the set of top-k sentences.
+(2) \textbf{Top-4 Sentences.} Our next baseline is an extractive summarization system with the top-4 document sentences ranked according to ROUGE-1 scores with the gold summary.
+(3) \textbf{BART-Oracle.} We also compare with two BART-oracle models.
+In one, we generate top-10 summaries using beam search.
+In another, we sample 10 summaries with multinomial sampling and the summary with the highest ROUGE-L score with the gold summary is chosen.
+(4) \textbf{\search{} Leaves.} Our final baseline is an \search{} variant where we only consider the leaf nodes (document sentences).
+This represents an extractive summary with \textit{upto}\footnote{\search{} can ignore certain top-4 sentences if including them do not lead to higher ROUGE scores.} top-4 sentences.
+Since the trees are built on top of these nodes, a better ROUGE score for \search{} will indicate that these leaf nodes or document sentences are being composed in a way such that the resultant summary is more similar to the human summary.
+(5) \textbf{Ablations of Modules.} These are \search{} variants where each module is removed.